llvm/llvm-blog-www/content/posts/2022-12-21-Compiler-Research-Internships.md

 ----------------------------------------------------------------

-Another program year is ending and we are extremely happy to share the hard work and the results of our interns contributors!
+Another program year is ending and our <a href="https://compiler-research.org/">Compiler Research</a> team is extremely happy to share the hard work and the results of our interns contributors!

-This year the <a href="https://compiler-research.org/">Compiler Research</a>
+The Compiler Research team includes researchers located at Princeton University and CERN.
+Our primary goal is research into foundational software tools helping scientists to program for speed, interoperability, interactivity, flexibility, and reproducibility.
+We work in various fields of science such as high energy physics, where research is fundamentally connected to software at exabyte scale.
+We develop computational methods and research software for scientific exploration and discovery.
+Our current research focuses on three main topics:
+<a href="https://compiler-research.org/interactive_cpp">interpretative C/C++/CUDA</a>
+, automatic differentiation tools, and C++ language interoperability with Python and D.

-group had six participants who worked on seven projects, covering a wide range of topics, from LLVM’s new JIT linker
+This year, we had six participants who worked on seven projects, covering a wide range of topics, from LLVM’s new JIT linker
 (<a href="https://llvm.org/docs/JITLink.html#jit-linking">JITLink</a>) to
 <a href="https://clang.llvm.org/docs/ClangRepl.html">Clang-Repl</a>,